John Ripley Madison

 Death Date: 1/1820

-John R. Madison was born in Massachusetts in 1795.
+John Ripley Madison was born in Massachusetts in 1795.

-Although Madison was a midshipman and served as such when he first joined Constitution’s crew on June 17, 1810, he was appointed master’s mate on July 1 1812.
+Madison was a midshipman and served as such when he joined Constitution’s crew on June 17, 1810.
+He was appointed master’s mate on July 1, 1812.

 Midshipmen were officers in training.
 Drawn from the ranks of the middle class, they went to sea to learn seamanship and leadership.
 They received some formal training in mathematics, languages, and literature from the schoolmaster or chaplain, but most of their education was hands-on.
 In time, if they mastered their trade, hey could expect to receive a lieutenant’s commission.
 A midshipman had no specific duties as such, but would be expected to do whatever was ordered of him.
 This could include supervising the men aloft, running orders for the officers, co-commanding a division in battle, sending and receiving signals, or standing a watch.
 In addition to their various shipboard duties, midshipmen were expected to keep a journal of every cruise, in which they recorded essential information and observations.
 Midshipman were paid $19.00 per month and got only one ration per day.

 Master’s mates were assistants to, and under the direction of, the sailing master.
 A master’s mate was in charge of the log line and glass by which the ship’s speed was recorded.
 He made regular entries in the log, and saw to the adjustment of the forward sails.
 He was also to be attentive to the stowage of the anchor cables, making sure they were clean and well-coiled so as to be let out quickly when needed.
 The master’s mate also had to be well-versed in stowing ballast and provisions in the ship’s hold.
 He received $20.00 per month and two rations per day.

 Battles and Engagements